Program overview

 The Honours Bachelor of Music program at Lakehead University is designed to provide students with a comprehensive education in music, balancing both academic and performance courses.
-Students will engage with a variety of musical dimensions through courses taught by esteemed faculty members, gaining mentorship from experienced musicians and professionals in the field.
-This program aims to develop students' talents as both soloists and collaborative musicians while fostering creativity through exposure to diverse musical genres and traditions.
+Students will explore various dimensions of music through engaging courses taught by esteemed faculty members.
+The program emphasizes the development of individual talent as both a soloist and a collaborative musician, while also fostering creativity through exposure to diverse musical genres and traditions.
+With mentorship opportunities from seasoned professionals, students are well-prepared for a successful career in the music industry.

-The Honours Bachelor of Music program spans a 4-year duration, offering a well-rounded approach to music education.
-Key features of the program structure include:
+The Honours Bachelor of Music program spans a four-year duration, allowing students to immerse themselves in a well-rounded music education.
+The program structure includes:

-- Courses in performance, theory, conducting, composition, and music pedagogy.
+- Core courses in performance, theory, conducting, composition, and musicology.

-- Participation in various music ensembles such as Vocal Ensemble, Chamber Ensemble, and Jazz Ensemble.
+- Participation in various music ensembles, such as vocal, chamber, wind, and jazz ensembles.

 - Opportunities for mentorship and collaboration with local music organizations, including the Thunder Bay Symphony Orchestra.